Having problems with Ticks?

 What Are the Symptoms of Lyme Disease?

-One of the most common symptoms is a distinctive ‘bullseye’ rash that appears at the site of the tick bite, typically between 3 and 30 days after being bitten.
-However, not everyone with Lyme disease develops this rash.
+One of the most recognisable symptoms is the distinctive ‘bullseye’ rash that appears around the bite, typically within 3 to 30 days.
+However, not all infected individuals develop this rash.
+Other symptoms can include:

 - Fever